As a child, Sister Julia Head loved to learn and yearned for a larger family of sisters. The Ursuline Sisters of Mount Saint Joseph offered her both.

 Sister Julia spent 13 years as a classroom teacher, and then was appointed by the superior, Sister Annalita Lancaster, as coordinator of the apostolate.
 In 1979 she became one of the first people in the Diocese of Owensboro hired by a parish to be responsible for the religious education of children attending public school.
 It only took a short time for her to realize that she needed an upgraded foundation in catechetical ministry.
 For six summers, she worked toward a master’s degree in pastoral studies at the University of St. Thomas, St. Paul, Minn.
 The studies in theology, scripture and catechetics provided much needed groundwork for parish ministry, as well as the ministry she loved most — leading adult religious education for the Diocese of Owensboro from 1992-1999.

 In August 1999 she returned to parish ministry as the pastoral associate at Parish of the Immaculate in Owensboro, a role she filled until being elected assistant congregational leader of the Ursuline Sisters in 2010.
-Her term will be completed July 15, 2016.
+When her term ended in 2016, she returned to Immaculate and adult faith formation, where she continues today.

 “Growth in skills and knowledge is not only applied in ministry settings, but has provided tools for my inner life as a consecrated woman, an Ursuline Sister of Mount Saint Joseph,” Sister Julia said.
 “Reading that leads to lectio divina is an important step in a life of prayer; also needed is a spirit of silence and listening.
 These tools for the spiritual life have been nurtured within me by sisters with whom I have lived and ministered in a variety of education/formation situations.
 Without community life and the sharing of wisdom by my sisters, my heart and mind could have been as dry as the Sahara,” she said.